Justintime50/dots/README.md

 Dots was created because projects such as [Dotbot](https://github.com/anishathalye/dotbot) only install/link your dotfiles but don't help you sync them across computers and projects while [Dotman](https://github.com/Bhupesh-V/dotman) only helps you sync your dotfiles but not actually install/link them.
 I needed a system that could do both.

-Dots makes no assumptions when as to how or where your dotfiles should be installed.
-Dots allows you to specify "Dotfiles as code", allowing you to decide what gets installed where and how.
+Dots makes no assumptions as to how or where your dotfiles should be installed.
+Dots allows you to specify "Dotfiles as code", allowing you to craft any configuration of dotfiles that fits your needs.
 Simply provide a list of commands to run such as symlinking or moving your dotfiles around and Dots will take care of the rest.

 **Notable Features**